Margaux Le Mouël

-Margaux Le Mouël (born 8 August 2001) is a French professional footballer who plays as a midfielder for Première Ligue club Marseille and the France national team.
+Margaux Le Mouël (born 8 August 2001) is a French professional footballer who plays as a midfielder for Serie A Women club Lazio and the France national team.

 Club career

 A native of Loudéac, Le Mouël began playing youth football with local side Loudéac OSC.
 A youth academy graduate of Guingamp, and after suffering a serious knee injury in late 2017, Le Mouël made her professional debut on 4 May 2019, coming on as a substitute for Ekaterina Tyryshkina in a 1–1 draw against Paris Saint-Germain.
-Le Mouël scored her first league goal against Montpellier on 15 January 2021.
+She scored her first league goal against Montpellier on 15 January 2021.

 On 30 June 2022, Le Mouël joined Paris FC on a three-year deal.
 She made her league debut against Rodez on 10 September 2022.
-Le Mouël scored her first league goal against Dijon on 22 October 2023, scoring in the 54th minute.
+She scored her first league goal against Dijon on 22 October 2023, scoring in the 54th minute.

 On 5 July 2025, Le Mouël joined Marseille.
+On 13 July 2026, she joined Italian club Lazio.

 International career

-Le Mouël is a French youth international and was part of the France under-19 squad which won the 2019 UEFA Women's Under-19 Championship.
+Le Mouël has represented France at various youth levels.
+She was part of the France under-19 squad which won the 2019 UEFA Women's Under-19 Championship.

-In March 2019, Le Mouël was called up to the France U19s for qualifying matches against Portugal U19s and Slovenia U19s.

-In November 2019, Le Mouël was called up to the France U19s for the Nike Preparation Tournament.

 In October 2024, Le Mouël was called up to the senior France squad for the first time for friendlies against Jamaica and Switzerland.
 She made her international debut against Jamaica on 25 October 2024.